0branch/boron/doc/UserManual.md

 String!
 -------

-Strings are UTF-8 text enclosed with either double quotes or braces.
+Strings are UTF-8 text enclosed with either double quotes (") or braces ({}).
-The text can span multiple lines in the script when braces are used.

-Strings can include the same caret character sequences as [char!](#char) values.
+They can include the same caret character sequences as [char!](#char) values.

-String examples:
+Double quoted strings cannot contain a new line character or double quote unless it is in escaped form.

     "Alpha Centari"

+    "First line with ^"quotes^".^/Second line.^/"

+There are two brace formats, both of which can span multiple lines in the script.

+A single left brace will track pairs of left/right braces before terminating with a single right brace.
+Other brace combinations must use escape sequences.

+Two or more left braces followed by a new line will start the string on the next line and terminate it on the line prior to a line ending with a matching number of right braces.
+The enclosed text will be automatically unindented.

     {This string
-    spans multiple lines.}

-    "First line^/Second line^/"
+        has three lines and
+        will preserve all whitespace.}

+    {Braces allow "quoting" without escape sequences.}

+    {{
+        This is four lines that will be unindented.
+        Item 1
+          - Subitem A
+          - Subitem B
+    }}

 File!